raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Keys are unique
 - Simple and Fast
 - Used for configuration states
-- Runs in the kube-system namespace
+- Runs in the kube-system **(inside the master node)** namespace
 - If run in HA, runs in every master node, you tell it the IP's of all the etcd nodes
+### etcd setup
+- **Manual Setup** :
+	- If you setup your cluster from scratch then you deploy ETCD by downloading ETCD Binaries yourself
+	- Installing Binaries and Configuring ETCD as a service in your master node yourself.
+- **Setup Kubeadm** :
+ 	- If you setup your cluster using kubeadm then kubeadm will deploy etcd server for you as a pod in kube-system namespace.

 ## kube-api
 - kube-apiserver is the primary management controller in kubernetes
 - kubectl runs api requests against kube-apiserver